magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Billing block
 -------------

 | This defines how the time is incremented after the minimum.
-E.g, if set to 6s and call duration is 32s, charged for 36.
+E.g, if set to 6s and call duration is 32s, will becharged for 36.